Introduction

 - BRUTE: Inflicted by physical trauma (bullets, claws, knives).
 Sufficient damage to a limb can cause bleeding or bone fractures.
 Fractures can occur when a limb has received more than 35 damage, or 50 damage for the chest/head/groin.

 - PAIN: An abstract form of damage.
 Brute and Burn damage cause pain generation, sufficient pain can cause a Marine to be slowed down or knocked unconscious, even small amounts of damage can cause this, Burn causes significantly more pain generation.
-Pain is countered with painkillers, primarily Tramadol or Oxycodone, and healing the injury causing the pain.
-Synthetics do not feel pain, or love.
+Pain is countered with painkillers, typically either Tramadol and/or Oxycodone, and healing the injury causing the pain.

 Permanent Injuries